Contact: Lizzie Biddle at 336.334.5466

 - A great opportunity for volunteers

 Our Community Centers Program is always looking for volunteers!
 We work with over 600 volunteers every year.
 We work with individuals and groups of volunteers.
-Please contact our Volunteer Coordinator, Aaron Hall, at email@example.com for more information!
+Please contact our Volunteer Coordinator, Camille Hester, at firstname.lastname@example.org for more information!
 Some opportunities include:

 - After-school tutoring immigrant and refugee youth

 - Building mentoring relationships with newcommer youth and young adults

 - Assisting with English, Citizenship and Job Training classes for adults